AlexFullmoon/sbsign/README.md

 ### Minimal mode

-Some devices (notably "corporate" Thinkpads with focus on security, T, X and P series) have parts (hardware ROMs or UEFI modules) that depend on additional vendor's keys in DB and KEK.
+Some devices (notably "corporate" Thinkpads with focus on security, T, X and P series) have parts (hardware ROMs and/or UEFI modules) that depend on additional vendor's keys in db and KEK.
 If you delete those keys (by replacing your PK/KEK/db), it will **brick** your UEFI.
 In case of laptops the only option then is replacing motherboard.

 To check if this is your case, look into KEK and db, either in UEFI or via `efi-readvar` program from efitools, and check if there are any non-Microsoft entries.
 E.g.
 ```